-Richard Bitting is an artist, composer, field recordist, and listener residing in Cincinnati, Ohio.
+Richard Bitting is a classically trained composer, electronic musician, photographer, and field recordist in Cincinnati, Ohio.

 He makes soundscape-based audio compositions, concert music, visual artworks, and sound art installations.
-His visual work is in museums and private collections across the United States; his music has been presented regionally, nationally and internationally.
-He was an Adjunct Professor at the Art Academy of Cincinnati where he taught Music in the 20th and 21st Centuries and Introduction to Music Composition.
+His graphic work is in museums and private collections across the United States; his music has been presented regionally, nationally, and internationally.
+He was an Adjunct Professor at the Art Academy of Cincinnati.

 The natural soundscape is rich with color and nuance beyond imagination.
-It is from this sonic metaworld that I draw inspiration for my projects.
-I have collected audio from specific soundmarks and composed audio pieces based on these sounds.
-These compositions are each presented with a visual analog, focusing on the oft-ignored and uncommon aspects of our everyday sound world.
-My art takes the common and reveals it as uncommon, offering a fresh perspective to our aural and visual world.
+From this sonic meta world, I draw inspiration for my projects.
+I record audio from specific environments and compose ambient soundscape compositions based on these sounds, focusing on the oft-ignored and uncommon aspects of our everyday sound world.
+My art takes the common and reveals it as unique, offering a fresh perspective to our aural and visual world.

-As a species, we have evolved to rely primarily on our sense of sight.
-Our brains have evolved to edit our sonic environment, to filter out “perceived” background “noise” and to process only that sound we deem necessary as information.
-I invite you to close your eyes, open your mind, and listen to the world through fresh ears.
+We have evolved to rely primarily on our sense of sight.
+Our brains have evolved to edit our sonic environment, filter out “perceived” background “noise,” and process only that sound we deem necessary information.
+In my work, I invite you to close your eyes, open your mind, and listen to the world through fresh ears.